ikanias/tc_sbom_csaf_uploader/README.md

 **url_suffix** - Enter the URL suffix according to the file type you want to upload (i.e. /api/v1/sbom or /api/v1/vex) \
 **Bearer token** - The bearer token to use for authorization in front of the remote server.

-tc_sbom_csaf_uploader with automatic token used with AWS cognito
+tc_sbom_csaf_uploader with automatic token used for AWS cognito
 -----------------------------------------------------------------
 This option reffers to project: https://github.com/ctron/oidc-cli/tree/main